deeptools/deepTools/docs/content/example_api_tutorial.rst

 ------------------------

 The FRiP score is defined as the fraction of reads that fall into a peak and is often used as a measure of ChIP-seq quality.
-For this example we need a  bed file containing the peak regions.
-Such file is usually computed using a peak caller.
-Also, two bam files are going to be used that correspond to two biological replicates.
+For this example, we need a BED file containing the peak regions.
+Such files are usually computed using a peak caller.
+Also, two bam files are going to be used, corresponding to two biological replicates.

 .. code:: python